UbuntuBudgie/experimental/budgie-trash/README.md

    # Clone or download the repository
    git clone https://github.com/UbuntuBudgie/experimental.git

-   # Go to the budgie-app-launcher directory (first)
+   # Go to the budgie-trash directory (first)
-   cd experimental/budgie-app-launcher
+   cd experimental/budgie-trash

    # Configure the the installation
    mkdir build && cd build